The Society of Broadcast Engineers

 Section 3.
 Termination of Membership.

-(a) Any Member may be suspended for a period or expelled for cause, such as violation of any of the By-Laws or Canons of Ethics of the Society or for conduct prejudicial to the best interests of the Society.
-Such suspension or expulsion shall be at the unanimous vote of the full membership of the Board of Directors, with the exception of the vote of the person proposed for suspension or expulsion if he be a Member of the Board of Directors.
-At least 15 days before a vote may be taken for the suspension or expulsion of a Member, a statement of the charges against him and a notice of the time when and place where the Board of Directors proposes to take action must be sent to such Member by registered mail at his last recorded address; such Member shall be given an opportunity to present a defense at the time and place mentioned in the aforesaid notice.
+(a) Any Member may be suspended for a period or expelled for cause, such as violation of any of the By‐Laws or Canons of Ethics of the Society or for conduct prejudicial to the best interests of the Society.
+Such suspension or expulsion shall be by 3/4 of the vote of the full membership of the Board of Directors, with the exception of the vote of the person proposed for suspension or expulsion if they be a Member of the Board of Directors.
+At least 15 days before a vote may be taken for the suspension or expulsion of a Member, a statement of the charges against them and a notice of the time when and place where the Board of Directors proposes to take action must be sent to such Member by registered mail at their last recorded address; such Member shall be given an opportunity to present a defense at the time and place mentioned in the aforesaid notice.

 (b) Any Member may be suspended or expelled for failure to pay dues, as outlined in Article V.